mzehnde/Skribble-Project-II/README.md

 ## 5. Use the response of the Signature-Requests

 For step five we have two possibilities.
+The implementation in the source code uses possibility 1, but you are free to also use possibility 2 if you follow the described steps.
 1. We either save the Signature-Request-ID we receive as a response for every Signature-Request in a .txt file such that we can make use of it at a later point.
 For example after you know every employee signed its contract you can use this file to receive the document ID via API and download the signed Document.
-To proceed with this possibility comment out step 6 in the function doUseCase2() in the Main class.
+To proceed with this possibility you don't have to do anything because it is already implemented.
 To create the file, we iterate through our responseList to write every Signature-Request-ID and corresponding E-Mail to the File.
 It then can be found under the path specified as argument 3.
 2. A second possibility would be polling.
-To make use of this possibility, comment out step 5 out of the function doUseCase2() in the Main class.
+To make use of this possibility, comment out step 5 out of the function doUseCase2() in the Main class and delete the comment for step 6 in the Main class.
 With this option, every 10 seconds a GET request will be called to the API of Skribble in order to check if the document was signed.
 If it was signed it will automatically be saved under the path specified in argument 3.